Home

 Overview

-SX Tasman Express (SX-TX) is a submarine cable system connecting Australia and New Zealand across the Tasman Sea.
-Spanning 2,276 kilometres, it is a relatively short trans-Tasman link compared to other systems serving this corridor.
-The cable is planned for service in 2028 and is owned by Southern Cross Cable Network.
+SX Tasman Express (SX-TX) is a submarine cable system designed to connect Australia and New Zealand across the Tasman Sea.
+With a total length of 2,276 kilometers, it is a relatively short yet focused trans-Tasman link.
+The system is scheduled to be ready for service in 2028 and is owned by Southern Cross Cable Network, a prominent operator in submarine telecommunications.
+SX-TX is expected to enhance connectivity between the two countries, providing a direct and efficient route for data transmission across the Tasman Sea.

 Route and Landings